ANOTHER Amazingly Successful Year! 2019: A Year In Review

 Special thanks to Kelly Guglietta and Megan Buchanan from the Newton County School District.
 It was so wonderful to meet you both in person, and we hope to be there again next year!

-We launched our Sensory Path Resource Center this year with the goal of creating a free hub of information for all things related to sensory paths/sensory pathways.
-We provide quick FAQs, including "What Is a Sensory Pathway/Sensory Path?"
-"What Is Sensory Play?" and "Who Created Sensory Paths/Sensory Pathways?".
+We launched our Sensory Pathways Resource Center this year with the goal of creating a free hub of information for all things related to sensory pathways.
+We provide quick FAQs, including "What Is a Sensory Pathway?"
+"What Is Sensory Play?" and "Who Created Sensory Pathways?".
 All the information within the resource center was verified by Dr. Tim Davis, Ph.D., who helped us develop the page with a ton of wonderful content that can be found there.
-We explain how sensory pathways work, how we (Fit and Fun) can help, plus a list of the product options we offer in relation to sensory pathways/sensory paths.
+We explain how sensory pathways work, how we (Fit and Fun) can help, plus a list of the product options we offer in relation to sensory pathways.

 Alexis Abdo-Davis and Tim Davis present at the 83rd Annual NYS AHPERD Convention in Verona, NY.